 Adyen will send payment status updates to your WordPress site, which will be processed by the Pronamic Pay plugin.

-You now can connect the configuration with a supported e-commerce plugin.
+You now can connect the configuration with a supported e-commerce plugin like WooCommerce.
 Please check the ‘Getting started with Pronamic Pay‘ manual for the available WordPress e-commerce plugins.

 Pay with Google Pay

 With the support for Adyen it’s also possible to pay with Google Pay.
 To be able to offer this payment method on your website, an additional configuration is required.
 Take a look at the manual ‘Configure Google Pay for Adyen‘ for further details.